 GREAT BEND REGION AND THE BATTLE MOUND SITE

 The geographic area of interest is the Great Bend Region in southwestern Arkansas within the Trans-Mississippi South - a biogeographical area characterized by a diverse combination of environmental zones that would have offered easy access to a variety of faunal and floral resources to be exploited.
 The site itself is located on the eastern bank of the Red River and is part of a larger group of sites dispersed over several kilometers, known archaeologically at the Spirit Lake Complex.
-Without a doubt, Battle Mound certainly served as a center of population and social organization in the Great Bend region during the Middle to Late Caddo period, defined archaeologically as the Haley and Belcher phases.
+Without a doubt, Battle Mound certainly served as a center of population and social organization in the Great Bend region during the Middle to Late Caddo period, defined archaeologically as the Haley (ca. A.D.
+1200-1500) and Belcher (ca. A.D.
+1500-1700) phases.

 When the distribution and distances between sites within the Spirit Lake Complex is examined regionally, the broad level organization is similar to the Upper Nasoni community documented in the 1691 Domingo Teran de los Rios map.
 The map displays a dispersed community of numerous farmsteads with circular structures organized along the Red River.
 A large mound is located on the periphery with a vacant area to the south and west and three constructed structures present in the immediate vicinity.
 The distribution of these features across the landscape has been referred to as the Teran model of settlement patterning.
 Testing of this model has been conducted at a few sites and consensus in research demonstrates some architectural similarities in style and form of construction as those on the map.
 However, there are disparities in the distribution of structures as it relates to a vacancy around the mound, where a mound exists in those studies.